-Focusing on free software available in the market, below we’ve listed some widely used tools along with the reasons for their popularity.
-For your convenience, we’ll start with open source data modeling tools.
+Focusing on free database design software available in the market, below we’ve listed some widely used tools along with the reasons for their popularity.
+For your convenience, we’ll start with open-source data modeling tools.

 Archi is a free cross-platform visual modeling and design tool for work with the ArchiMate enterprise architecture modeling language.
 Used to create ArchiMate models and sketches, the tool fulfills the needs of ArchiMate beginners, pros, and associated stakeholders.
 It’s utilized globally by banks, insurance companies, industry, EA consultants, educational organizations, and universities.

 DDM is a desktop-oriented multi-platform database design tool.
 DBAs use it to create database structures which are then deployed into an existing one.
 DDM is distributed as free data modeling software under the LGPL License.